JereKuusela/valheim-expand_world_size/README.md

 Amount of forest can be changed with `Forest multiplier`.

+## Ashlands & Deep North

+Ashlands and Deep North have special terrain features that can be modified in the config.

+Terrain is lowered before Ashland and Deep North to make Ocean appear.
+This can be disabled with settings "Ashlands gap" and "Deep North gap".

+Ashlands terrain is limited by the position.
+This can be fully disabled with setting ""Restrict Ashlands position" or modified with settings "Ashlands length restriction" and "Ashlands width restriction".

+Note: The same settings exist in Expand World Data mod.
+Only change these settings in one of the mods.

 ## Seeds

 The layout of the world is [pre-determined](https://www.reddit.com/r/valheim/comments/qere7a/the_world_map/), and each world is just a snapshot of it.